 For many organizations, the IOT will be a cornerstone of their digital business strategies.
 However, it will also be very disruptive, requiring them to master many new technologies and capabilities.
 The technologies and concepts of IOT will have a huge impact on organizations’ business strategy, risk management and security.
 Vendors will offer a dizzying array of wireless tech as well, to support IOT field use cases.

 Chatbots are computer programs that can have automated text conversations with users using Artificial Intelligence and Natural Language Processing.
 They can range from simple, informal, bidirectional text or voice conversations such as an answer to “What time is it?” to more complex interactions such as collecting oral testimony from crime witnesses to generate a sketch of a suspect.

-Here is an article that talks about the real-world application of Chatbots.
+Here is an article that talks about the real-world application

 - Machine learning and big data in cloud